mattemade/metal-lance/README.md

 * https://nicolestarlight.itch.io/
 * https://soundcloud.com/nicolestarlight

 Planned to be a mixture of beat 'em up and bullet hell scroll shooter.
+Ended up just as a scroll shooter, but it is fine.

-Jam theme is "transformation", and I am going to interpret it without any creativity in mind: the main character is a robot that can transform, hence such a mix of genres.
+Jam theme is "transformation", and I am going to interpret it without any creativity in mind: the main character can transform (kinda, a bit).

 Tools used: